7368697661/Origami/README.md

 Unfortunately, the Google hosted version of Fraunces didn’t expose the axi I needed for my CSS.
 So I needed to find a way to embed a variable font, and the normal font-face converter I typically used wouldn’t work.

-I eventually tracked down a stack overflow (of course) with an absolute legend who provided a wonderful embed to base64 encode variable fonts.
+I eventually tracked down a [stack overflow](https://stackoverflow.com/questions/26867893/converting-and-rendering-web-fonts-to-base64-keep-original-look) (of course 💖) with an absolute legend who provided a wonderful embed to base64 encode variable fonts.

 Finally, I was left with variables I could play around with to give different markdown demarking unique styling.
 Special consideration was spent looking over lists, settings, links, and many other typographical stylings.